Braves vs. Marlins prediction, odds, time: 2026 MLB picks for Tuesday, May 19 from proven model

 Top Braves vs. Marlins predictions

-After 10,000 simulations of Braves vs. Marlins, the model is going Under 8.5 combined runs in over/under betting.
+After 10,000 simulations of Braves vs. Marlins, the model is going Over 8 combined runs in over/under betting.
 From a season-long perspective, Atlanta has some of the best hitting numbers in the league.

-The Braves went cold in Game 1, however, and they've only cleared four runs one time in their past six games.
-Miami, meanwhile, ranks 21st in the league in slugging percentage (.379) and Perez has been effective for the Braves this season.

-SportsLine's model projects that both teams are held under 5.0 runs as they combine for 8.4, making the Under the value play in 55% of simulations.
+The Braves rank second in Major League Baseball in runs scored (250) and first in slugging percentage (.439).

+The Marlins saw their offense come to life in Game 1 of this series, posting 12 runs.
+That was the third time in the past six games they've scored at least nine.
+SportsLine's model projects that the teams combine for 8.1 combined runs, making the Over the slight value play.
 Get the money-line pick at SportsLine.

 How to make Marlins vs. Braves picks